sarahguii/deliveryHeroAssignment/README.md

   Maintain immutable snapshots by appending new data rather than overwriting.
   Store final data in BigQuery with historical partitions.
   Provide access for analytics and dashboards

+Performance Optimization Considerations:
+- Materialise data_model queries as tables to be queried repeatedly and update them periodically (e.g., daily, hourly) based on business requirements.
+- Use partitioning and clustering for data_model tables to reduce the amount of data scanned for each query.
+- Materialise views on top of data_model tables to cache the results of queries that involve repetitive aggregations or transformations such as the conversion_rate and order_value queries.